-Imre B\'ar\'any, in a 1976 letter to Helge Tverberg, asked whether Tverberg's classical 1966 theorem~\cite{Tverberg1966} would generalize from affine maps to continuous maps, that is, to yield for any continuous map $f\colon\Delta_N\longrightarrow~\R^d$ the existence of $r$ points from disjoint faces of the $N$-dimensional simplex that map to the same point in~$\R^d$, for $N=(r-1)(d+1)$.
-The problem was posed by Tverberg on an Oberwolfach conference in May 1978, and first appeared in print as \cite[Problem~84]{Gruber1979} in~1979.
-For $r=2$ this had been established by Bajm{\'o}czy and B\'ar\'any \cite{Bajmoczy1979}.
+Imre B\'ar\'any, in a 1976 letter to Helge Tverberg, asked whether Tverberg's classical 1966 theorem~\cite{Tverberg1966} would generalize from affine maps to continuous maps, that is, whether for any continuous map $f\colon\Delta_N\longrightarrow~\R^d$ with $N=(r-1)(d+1)$ there are $r$ points from disjoint faces of the $N$-dimensional simplex that map to the same point in~$\R^d$.
+The problem was posed by Tverberg at an Oberwolfach conference in May 1978, and first appeared in print as \cite[Problem~84]{Gruber1979} in~1979.
+For $r=2$ this had already been established by Bajm\'oczy and B\'ar\'any \cite{Bajmoczy1979}.
 In 1981 B\'ar\'any, Shlosman and Sz\H ucs answered B\'ar\'any's question positively for the case of primes, and later in 1987 \"Ozaydin for the case of prime powers.
 This result is known as the \emph{Topological Tverberg Theorem}.

 \begin{theorem}[B\'ar\'any, Shlosman and Sz\H ucs \cite{Barany1981}, \"Ozaydin \cite{Oezaydin1987}] Let $d\geq 1$ be an integer, let $r$ be a power of prime, and $N=(r-1)(d+1)$.
 Then for any continuous map $f\colon \Delta_N \longrightarrow \R^d$ there are $r$ pairwise disjoint faces $\sigma_1, \dots, \sigma_r$ of the simplex $\Delta_N$ with $f(\sigma_1) \cap \dots \cap f(\sigma_r) \ne\emptyset$. \end{theorem}